Ari-Zerner/llmflow/README.md

 A `define` routine can rename, drop, or duplicate variables, as well as create variables from literal values.
 It has the following properties:
 - `outputs`: object.
 A dictionary of string->string|object.
 Each key is the name of an output, and each value is either the name of an input or an object with `type` and `value` properties.

-#### file

-A `file` routine reads a file from the file system.
-It has the following properties:
-- `path`: string.
-The path to the file to read.
-- `output`: string.
-The name of the output variable to store the file's contents.

 #### code

 A `code` routine runs arbitrary code.
-The routine's inputs will be available to the code as an object called `input` and the code must return a JSON object where all values have types that exist in the DSL's type system, which becomes the routine's outputs.
+The routine's inputs will be available to the code as an object called `input` and the code must be an expression that evaluates to a JSON object where all values have types that exist in the DSL's type system, which becomes the routine's outputs.
 It has the following properties:
 - `code`: string.
 The code to run.

 ### Control routines